-- One-sided fights with titles like 'Watch this guy get beat up!'
+- One-sided assaults with titles like 'Watch this guy get beaten up!'

 - Dogfighting, cockfighting or other videos in which human onlookers are forcing animals to attack each other.
 We do allow content featuring animals fighting in the wild, such as in a nature documentary.